Custom Queries

 query with clause

-To query all open todos of a user:
+To query all open todos of an account:

 const openTodos = await Todo.loadCustom(